Building a Transport Package: The Right Way

 You can load your class file in the snippet with code like this:

-Of course another method is to use static elements, though I generally don't recommend doing that.
+Of course another method is to use static elements linked to your code files, though I generally don't recommend doing that.
 Any class files will be loaded from the installed location in core/packages but the snippets and plugins will come from your build location.
 That can be very confusing.
 It's also very easy to forget what you're doing and lose work with static elements.
+ALso, since MyComponent creates its own files for all MODX resources and elements, there's not much reason to use static elements.

 If you use any of these techniques, don't forget that you are running off the build files.
 If any files are missing or mis-referenced in the build script, you won't know about it until you run your component in a MODX install that doesn't have the system settings.

-If that's all too confusing, just skip it and remember to uninstall, build, and install your package each time you make a change.
+If that's all too confusing, just skip it and remember to uninstall, build, and install your package at another site each time you make a change.

 Including Other Extras in Your Package

-If you would like to include other packages in your transport file, just put the transport.zip files for those extras in this directory:
+If you would like to include other packages in your transport file, just add them to the requires

 CMP Support